Updated 28 February 2020

 - Suitable inventions for an innovation patent application are inventions that have a relatively short commercial life span or anything else that has a minor but commercially significant improvement to an existing product.

-- An innovation patent is typically granted within 4-8 weeks, so you can obtain a patent quickly to show potential licensees and investors.
+- An innovation patent is typically granted within 4-8 weeks, so you can obtain a patent quickly to begin marketing your product to potential licensees and investors.

 - If you believe someone might be copying your invention, you can request expedited examination of your innovation patent and claim infringement.